Viewers Are Fuming At CNN For ‘Inciting Violence,’ Saying If Trump, Pence Assassinated, Obama Cabinet Member Will Take Oval Office

 - Secretary of Homeland Security

-In the past, CNN has been the target of pro-Trump supporters and the President-elect himself for alleged biased journalism.
+In the past, CNN has been the target of pro-Trump supporters and the president-elect himself for alleged biased journalism.
 Trump has locked horns with the broadcasting company throughout his presidential campaign and lumped it into the category of “fake news” during a recent press briefing.

 Inquisitr previously reported that CNN was denied entry into the “Deploraball,” a so-called reference to Hillary Clinton’s now infamous characterization of Trump supporters as a “basket of deplorables.”
 The event is a hodgepodge of notable social media allies and grassroots activists — numbering 1,000 or more — that supported the New York real estate mogul.

 An event organizer of the Deploraball posted a statement on Twitter about CNN’s request for coverage and the group’s response.
-A purported spokesperson for the event [MAGA3X or (@MagA3X)] shared a statement of denial to CNN with supporting reasons.
+A purported spokesperson for the event, MAGA3X, or @MagA3X, shared a statement of denial to CNN with supporting reasons.

 They recognized the optics of their denial, but insisted their decision to refuse press credentials was not partisan politics; they’ve extended invites to the New Yorker, New York Magazine, and others.